-- (3.1) The functions of the Committee shall be, amongst others, to review the following and report the same to the Board:- - (a) with the external auditors, the scope of the audit and the audit plan; - (b) with the external auditors, their evaluation of the system of internal controls; - (c) with the external auditors, their management letter and the management's response; - (d) with the external auditors, their audit report;

-- (e) the assistance given by the employees to the external auditors; - (f) the nomination or re-appointment of the external auditors and their audit fees as well as matters pertaining to resignation or change of the external auditors; - (g) the adequacy of the scope, functions, competency and resources of the internal audit function and that it has the necessary authority to carry out its work; - (h) the internal audit programme, processes, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function; - the evaluation of the system of risk management and internal controls via reports from Executive and Risk Management Committee; - (j) the quarterly results and year end financial statements, prior to the approval by the Board of Directors, focusing particularly on:- - (i) any changes in or implementation of major accounting policy changes; - (ii) significant adjustments arising from the audit; - (iii) significant and unusual events; - (iv) the going concern assumption; and - (v) compliance with accounting standards and other legal requirements; - (k) any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity; and

-- (I) any other matters as directed by the Board. - (3.2) The Committee shall establish an internal audit function which is independent of the activities it audits. - (3.3) The Committee shall oversee all internal audit functions and is authorised to commission investigations to be conducted by internal audit as it deems fit. - (3.4) The internal auditor shall report directly to the Committee and shall have direct access to the Chairman of the Committee. - (3.5) All proposals by management regarding the appointment, transfer or dismissal of the internal auditor shall require the prior approval of the Committee. - (3.6) The Committee shall prepare an annual report to the Board that provides a summary of the activities of the Committee for inclusion in the Company's annual report. - (3.7) The Committee may report any breaches of the Listing Requirements, which have not been satisfactorily resolved, to the Bursa Securities.
+- (a) with the external auditors, the scope of the audit and the audit plan; - (b) with the external auditors, their evaluation of the system of internal controls; - (c) with the external auditors, their management letter and the management's response; - (d) with the external auditors, their audit report; - (e) the assistance given by the employees to the external auditors; - (f) the nomination or re-appointment of the external auditors and their audit fees as well as matters pertaining to resignation or change of the external auditors; - (g) the adequacy of the scope, functions, competency and resources of the internal audit function and that it has the necessary authority to carry out its work; - the internal audit programme, processes, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function; - (i) the evaluation of the system of risk management and internal controls via reports from Executive and Risk Management Committee. - (j) the quarterly results and year end financial statements, prior to the approval by the Board of Directors, focusing particularly on:- - (i) any changes in or implementation of major accounting policy changes; - (ii) significant adjustments arising from the audit; - (iii) significant and unusual events; - (iv) the going concern assumption; and - (v) compliance with accounting standards and other legal requirements; - (k) any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity; and - (I) any other matters as directed by the Board. - (3.2) The Committee shall establish an internal audit function which is independent of the activities it audits. - (3.3) The Committee shall oversee all internal audit functions and is authorised to commission investigations to be conducted by internal audit as it deems fit. - (3.4) The internal auditor shall report directly to the Committee and shall have direct access to the Chairman of the Committee. - (3.5) All proposals by management regarding the appointment, transfer or dismissal of the internal auditor shall require the prior approval of the Committee. - (3.6) The Committee shall prepare an annual report to the Board that provides a summary of the activities of the Committee for inclusion in the Company's annual report. - (3.7) The Committee may report any breaches of the Listing Requirements, which have not been satisfactorily resolved, to the Bursa Securities.